thenexthub/Codira/docs/proposals/AttrC.rst

 :orphan:

-Eventually, we would like to write Swift modules which define pure-C entry points for top-level functions, and be able to export more data types to C code.
+Eventually, we would like to write Codira modules which define pure-C entry points for top-level functions, and be able to export more data types to C code.

-This will be important for the Linux port, but also perhaps for system frameworks that want to transition to Swift.
+This will be important for the Linux port, but also perhaps for system frameworks that want to transition to Codira.

 The radars tracking this work are: